illinois-cs418/illinois-cs418.github.io/_assignments/mp2.md

 You can find a summary of the faulting method in section 3.1.2 of the following survey paper on terrain generation algorithms:

 _A Review of Digital Terrain Modeling_.
-Eric Galin, Eric Guérin, Adrien Peytavie, et al..
-[PDF](https://hal.archives-ouvertes.fr/hal-02097510/file/A%20Review%20of%20Digital%20Terrain%20Modeling.pdf)
+Eric Galin, Eric Guérin, Adrien Peytavie, et al.[[PDF]](https://hal.archives-ouvertes.fr/hal-02097510/file/A%20Review%20of%20Digital%20Terrain%20Modeling.pdf)

 ## Faulting Method Overview